 KeyDescriptionExample

 apiKeyHelperCustom script, to be executed in /bin/sh, to generate an auth value.
-This value will generally be sent as X-Api-Key, Authorization: Bearer, and Proxy-Authorization: Bearer headers for model requests/bin/generate_temp_api_key.sh
+This value will be sent as X-Api-Key and Authorization: Bearer headers for model requests/bin/generate_temp_api_key.sh

 cleanupPeriodDaysHow long to locally retain chat transcripts (default: 30 days)20